ShubhayanS/eLab-Reports-Downloader/README.md

 2. Open CMD where the folder is located
 3. Open in elab.py in your notepad editor or any editor of your preference.
 In the user name variable and pw variable type your registration number and password of elab  and dont forget to save the file in same location.
 4. Again,in the cmd to run the downloader, type ```python elab.py``` .
-5. Your eLab reports will automatically get downloaded and saved in Downloads (default chrome download location) in your PC.
+5. Your eLab reports will automatically get downloaded and saved in Downloads (default chrome download location) in your PC.The elab reprts downloading starts from backwards i.e Question 100.

-## :stars: Contribute
+### :stars: Contribute

 This project repository was made for personal use.
 Feel free to fork the repository and make changes corresponding to your eLab to improve support.
 Some pending work can be :